Caroline Redmond, MBACP (Accred.), Focusing Practitioner

 It can be hard to imagine the possibility of change when you are feeling overwhelmed or in distress – but being supported in paying gentle and curious attention to your own underlying experience can be powerfully and quickly helpful.
 First a new sense of spaciousness, then a few small changes, then a whole flurry of new feelings, and actions.
 You set the pace and the agenda – nothing changes when there is any feeling of demand.
 As long as it is feeling good as we work, we will be going in the right direction....

-I have worked for Cruse Bereavement Care for the past five years, providing grief and bereavement counselling, as well as supervision.
-For the last few years I have also worked as a counsellor for the Gloucestershire NHS Let’s Talk Service (IAPT), working with clients struggling with anxiety and depression.
-I am also currently providing counselling at both Listening Post and Gloucestershire Counselling Service in Stroud.
+I worked for Cruse Bereavement Care for five years, providing grief and bereavement counselling, as well as supervision.
+I have also worked as a counsellor for the Gloucestershire NHS Let’s Talk Service (IAPT), working with clients struggling with anxiety and depression.
+Currently, in addition to my private practice, I am counselling at both Listening Post and Gloucestershire Counselling Service in Stroud, as well as providing sessions for a local G.P. surgery.

 The foundation of the way I work is humanistic and person-centred.